agentsystems/agentsystems-sdk/agentsystems_sdk/deployments_scaffold/README.md

    * start the container with **the entire `.env`** forwarded via `--env-file`, and
    * label it so the Gateway auto-discovers the HTTP port.

 > **Security tip** – keep your credentials in environment variables (not in the YAML).
-The SDK passes `.env` to Docker directly; secrets never enter Python process memory.
+The SDK passes `--env-file .env` to Docker directly; the CLI avoids parsing or logging secret values.
+(As with any process, environment data may exist in memory during execution.)

 ---